Understanding Ama in Ayurveda: Causes, Symptoms, and Natural Ways to Remove Toxins

 Explore our personalized Ayurveda services and book your free discovery call today to start your journey toward balance.

-Veena is a Certified Ayurvedic Practitioner, meditation teacher, and monk with decades of experience in holistic healing and Ayurveda.
+Veena Blilie is a Certified Ayurvedic Practitioner, Ayurveda teacher, meditation guide, and monk with over three decades of experience helping clients worldwide achieve greater balance and well-being through Ayurveda.

 Disclaimer: This information is for educational purposes only and is not a substitute for professional medical advice.
 Ayurveda works best when tailored to your unique doshic profile, so it’s essential to understand your constitution and imbalances before using herbs, foods, or lifestyle practices.
 Consult a Certified Ayurvedic Practitioner for personalized guidance.